jskrable/the-sea/README.md

 ## master

-This branch is the genetic algorithm implementation.
-The School class has been expanded into the Population class, and a DNA class has been addeed.
-The variables described in master-clean have been implemented as the genes that make up a fish's DNA.
+This branch is a genetic algorithm implementation.
+The School class has been expanded into the Population class, and a DNA class has been added.
+The variables described in master-clean have been implemented as the genes that make up any given guppy's DNA.
 They begin as random, and the fish that perform better in each generation have a higher chance of passing their genes on to the next generation.

-More to come soon...
+Performance is graded based on avoidance of the predator and conformance to standard schooling behavior as implemented in master-clean.